 "Erm, Sprite, please."

 "Right, then," I said breezily, "I'll be back in a couple of minutes."

 With that, I immediately turned and made my way to the drinks table, leaving the two of them alone together.
 So far things had gone according to plan, but I knew that things could still go wrong.
 They hadn't seemed very comfortable together, so maybe I had misinterpreted their attraction for one another.
 After all, unlike Dan, I'm not very sensitive about such things.

 If I was wrong then James would certainly be very annoyed with me and Simon would probably not trust me in future.
 Even if wasn't wrong, there was a good chance that James would still be a little annoyed with my interference.
 I decided to take as long as possible getting the drink, not only to give them more time together, but also to delay the possible discovery that I'd screwed up.

 Returning to them, I walked as slowly as I reasonably could, and breathed a huge sigh of relief when I saw they were now talking more comfortably and even exchanging genuinely happy smiles.
 They fell silent as I got close, and grinned knowingly at me.
 Not surprisingly, I blushed deeply.

 "We're not stupid," James said accusingly as I handed Simon his drink.

 I stared at him, not sure what to say and pretending that I didn't know what he was talking about.
 Simon, clearly enjoying my discomfort, remained silent.

-"C'mon, Paul," James continued kindly, "I've known you since I was a little kid... you can't hide that guilty look from me.
+"C'mon, Paul," James continued kindly, "I've known you most of my life... you can't hide that guilty look from me.
 You know what I mean."

 I blushed even more deeply and hoped that Simon would take things with equal good humour.